Romeo509/telegram_RAT/README.md

     pip install -r requirements.txt
     ```

-3. Set up your bot token:
+3. Set up your bot token and other configurations:

    - Open the `config.py` file.
-   - Replace the `'YOUR_TELEGRAM_BOT_TOKEN'` with the actual token from your bot, which you can get by creating a bot through [BotFather](https://core.telegram.org/bots#botfather).
+   - Replace `'YOUR_TELEGRAM_BOT_TOKEN'` with the actual token from your bot, which you can get by creating a bot through [BotFather](https://core.telegram.org/bots#botfather).
+   - Optionally configure other settings like allowed user IDs, keylogger settings, etc.

     ```python
     # config.py
     TOKEN = 'YOUR_TELEGRAM_BOT_TOKEN'
+    ALLOWED_USER_IDS = []  # Add specific user IDs for enhanced security
+    # ... other settings
     ```

 4. Run the bot: